Kombucha is a beautiful, sparkling fermented drink which is high in vitamin C, B vitamins, and antioxidants, and is a...

 Most kombucha recipes call for sugar, and many people have the idea that honey is not suitable for fermenting kombucha.
 However, honey does indeed work.
-If you are trying to reduce refined foods in your diet, and focusing on whole foods, try this recipe from Jo Whitton at Quirky Cooking!
+If you are trying to reduce refined foods in your diet, and focusing on whole foods, try this recipe!
 You won’t need to ferment the kombucha as long with honey – it doesn’t have to be fermented until it is no longer sweet as is recommended with sugar-sweetened kombucha.

 Kombucha, like most ferments, should be consumed with regularity but in small quantities.
 If you are new to Kombucha, start slowly – beneficial bacteria may cause die off as it works to balance your microbiome.
 If you are pregnant or breastfeeding, check with your health practitioner before consuming.